dbatbold/beep/README.md

 beep
 ====

-Beep sound library and utility for alerting end of a long running command execution.
+Beep is a sound library and utility for alerting end of a long running command execution.
-Beep can also play a MIDI file or text music score with natural voices.
+Beep can also play a MIDI file/URL or text music score with natural voices.
 To play a demo music, run:<br>

 ```
 $ GOPATH=$PWD/beep go get github.com/dbatbold/beep/cmd/beep